mariajvieira/feup-fsi/LOGBOOK4.md

 $ gcc myenv.c -o myenv
 $ ./myenv
 ```
-- After successful compilation, we executed the program and an executable file named myenv was created along with the output file named ```file3```.
+- After successful compilation, we executed the program and an executable file named ```myenv``` was created along with the output file named ```file3```.
 ```
 $ myenv > file3
 ```
 - Upon analyzing ```file3```, we noticed that it was empty.
 The environment variables were not being accessed properly by the program.
-This was due to the environment pointer not being set correctly—it was pointing to NULL.
+This was due to the environment pointer not being set correctly — it was pointing to NULL.
 - After changing the file from ```NULL``` to the variable ```environ```, running and compiling the code again, another file was created:
 ```
 $ gcc myenv.c -o myenv